 “Of course, we need to let children know of our disapproval, and all children can be expected to respond with some form of protest when limits are set.
 Persistent criticism, however, is destructive, often deeply destructive, to our relationships with our children, and a ‘balance,’ or equal ratio, of praise and criticism has been shown to be unhealthy, both in marriage and in parent-child relationships.
 When frequent criticism persists, all other efforts to improve our family relationships are likely to fail.”

 *For anyone interested in more information about The Warm Fuzzy Jar (or whatever you want to call it): I purchased the pom-poms at a craft store, but they can be found at Wal-Mart or online.
 The jar was effective in promoting prosocial behaviors in students from preschool-age through 12th grade.
 For younger children, it is most effective to make a daily goal such as, “You need 6 pom-poms to earn _____,” rather than a long-term goal.
 My students most often chose special activity time with me as their reward, but the reward can be anything motivating to your child.
 I found that the children were most motivated by seeing their jars fill with pom-poms and the praise that accompanied it.
+I allow children to put the pom poms in the jar themselves and report positive actions I may have not witnessed.
+You may choose to do it differently.
+Some of my readers with teens mentioned that their kids earned gas cards using this system.

 It typically takes my school-aged daughters two weeks to a month to fill their jars which is why their earned activities are ones they consider a rare treat.
 Once the jar is filled, they start over.
 Note: I do not remove pom-poms from their jars for misbehavior.
 I just remind the children that what they are choosing to do does not earn them a pom-pom.
-I use the jar according to the practices I learned while earning my Master’s Degree in Special Education and through nine years of teaching experience.
+I use the jar according to the practices I learned while earning my Master’s Degree in Special Education and through a decade of teaching experience.